 There are specific eligibility requirements for every credit card, so make sure you know what these are and are confident you have met them before applying.

 If you already have a credit card balance, it’s wise to pay off your existing balances before submitting a new credit card application.
-This is because having a high debt utilization ratio is a poor indication of credit-worthiness and reduce the likelihood of a successful application.
+This is because having a high debt utilization ratio is an indicator of poor credit-worthiness, which can reduce the likelihood of a successful application.
 To calculate your ratio, divide the total current balances on your cards by their total limits.

 For example, if the limits on your three cards are $5,000 each, and you have $4,000 balance on each of them, your ratio is $12,000/$15,000 = 80%.
 A healthy ratio is typically 30% or less.
 If you’re struggling to repay your debts because of high-interest rates, consider consolidating your debt with a 0% balance transfer credit card.